Intertrust Technologies Corporation: History

 In April 2004, Microsoft settled the 2001 lawsuit, and agreed to pay $440 million to license Intertrust’s patents.
 The week before the settlement, Microsoft and Time Warner announced they had acquired a majority stake in ContentGuard, a company which developed similar software.

 In 2006, the company co-founded the Coral Consortium for content interoperability with Fox, Samsung, Sony, Philips, Panasonic and HP.

 Intertrust licensed DRM technologies to large technology and media corporations.
 The company then developed technology called Marlin, with mixed success.
-The continued emphasis on intellectual property caused the company to be called a "patent troll".
+The continued emphasis on intellectual property caused the company to be called a "patent troll", although the New York Times argued that Intertrust "does not quite fit that profile".
 Huawei Technologies announced it would license Marlin in 2011.
 A 2007 venture using Marlin with Pioneer Corporation called SyncTV had an investment from HTC Corporation in 2012.

 A public key infrastructure (PKI) service for Marlin called Seacert was announced in 2011.

 Between 2008 and 2016, Intertrust invested in companies that developed synergistic technologies.

 In 2010, the company entered into a Latvian-based joint venture called whiteCryption that markets application security technologies.

 In March, 2013, Intertrust filed a patent suit against Apple Inc. Apple settled the suit in April 2014 for undisclosed terms.

 In October 2014, Princeton University professor Robert Tarjan rejoined Intertrust as chief scientist.

 In December 2016, the company added two investors, the German utility company Innogy (acquired by E.ON in 2020) and the Japan - U.S. venture capital company World Innovation Lab.

 In April 2017 the company launched with Google the PatentShield program.

 In May 2019, the Australian energy company Origin Energy invested $20 million USD in Intertrust.

 In June 2020, the company announced the Intertrust Platform, which has been described as “a complete ecosystem of data security and rights management products”.